meeshkan/beginners-guide-to-property-based-testing/ARTICLE.md

 ## Example properties and how to test for them

-By now, we've written our first property-based test and many lists were sorted 🎉 But sorting lists isn't a representative example of how you'd use property-based testing in the real world.
-So we've gathered three example properties and in this section, we'll guide you through how they might be used to test our software.
+By now, you've written your first property-based test and many lists were sorted 🎉 But sorting lists isn't a representative example of how you'd use property-based testing in the real world.
+So we've gathered three example properties and in this section, we'll guide you through how they might be used to test software.

 All of the examples will continue to use the [Hypothesis](https://hypothesis.readthedocs.io/en/latest/) testing library and its [@given](https://hypothesis.readthedocs.io/en/latest/details.html#hypothesis.given) function decorator.